dabao12321/geolang/dailycommits.md

 - normalized inputted training data with sklearn's tfidf transformer
 - created and trained a Naive Bayes classifier on DARE corpus
-  - initial testing indicates that it can functionally predict geographic origin, given the presence of one or more documented words
+  - initial testing indicates that it can functionally predict geographic origin, given the presence of one or more documented wordsgit

+###